-At Senestraro Family Orthodontics, your orthodontist in Milwaukie, we hope that if any of our patients walked into their bathroom and opened the medicine cabinet they’d (hopefully) find a tube of toothpaste.
+At Senestraro Family Orthodontics, your Orthodontist in Lents, Portland Oregon, we hope that if any of our patients walked into their bathroom and opened the medicine cabinet they’d (hopefully) find a tube of toothpaste.
 While toothpaste does a lot to protect the health of your teeth and gums, it also has a number of other useful functions you can use around the house.
 From cleaning your shoes to eliminating pimples, toothpaste makes a solid case for being the one thing you never leave the house without.
 Here are some of the many uses for toothpaste.

 Spend a few minutes outside during the dog days of summer, especially around sunrise or sunset, and odds are you’ll end up with at least a few bothersome bug bites.
 Even though most bug bites will only cause you to irritatingly itch, you can help to easy your minor suffering by applying a little toothpaste to the affected area.